ezriharmusial/lastmessengers.tv/src/content/artists/chuzzykeys.md

   - Hip Hop
   - Afro-Pop
 wishes: to be consistent with whatever one does
+motivation: moods and emotions
 solution: by seeing more creativity in one-self
-motivation: moods and emotions
+audiomac: chuzzykeys
+tiktok: chuzzykeysbeatz
+actions: practicing and listening to music every day
 influences: came from gospel music and popular artists and today listens mostly to Afrobeat, Hip Hop, R&B and Highlife
 purpose: to develop himself and others